noefp/easy_gdb/README.md

 The JSON file `expression_info.json` includes links to the gene annotation page for each dataset (it is possible to add external links or remove links).
 In the `annotation_file` field it is possible to provide an annotation file to add gene annotations in the Average values table and links to the gene annotations pages.
 By default the field `link` should remain empty (`"link":""`).
 It is important to add an annotation file for it to work correctly.
 Using `#` in the `link` field will remove links.
 To use an external link we just need to add the URL to the `link` field and include the word `query_id` in the place of the gene identifier.
 For example, for UniProt the link would be `http://www.uniprot.org/uniprot/query_id` and the gene IDs in the expression matrix should correspond to UniProt identifiers.

 It is also possible to add a dataset description in the `description` field.
 It will include the indicated PHP file, which should be placed in `egdb_custom_text/custom_pages/expr_datasets/` within the `egdb_files` folder.
-It is recommendable to describe briefly the experrimentals conditions and links to its publication.
+It is recommendable to describe briefly the experimental conditions and links to its publication.
 The descriptions of all datasets will be shown in the Expression Datasets menu, which can be enabled using the variable `$expr_menu` in the configuration file.

 In case of enabling the expression card visualization in the `easyGDB_conf.php`, it is important to add the file names of the images used for each sample.
 In that case, you can add image files in the images path (`egdb_images/expr/`) and add the names of the sample with their corresponding image in the JSON file `expression_info.json`.
-It is important that the sample name in the JSON is identical to the sample name in the header of the tab-delimited expression data file, and the image file name correspond with the name in the images path.
+It is important that the sample name in the JSON is identical to the sample name in the header of the tab-delimited expression data file, and the image file name corresponds with the name in the images path.

 For the configuration of cartoons we should provide a separated JSON file.